mkeremcansev/laravel-commission/README.md

 ### 4. CommissionCalculateHistory
 This model logs each commission calculation, storing details about the original amount, the calculated amount, and the commission applied.
 It also keeps track of which model the commission was applied to and groups related calculations.

-###  Important Note

-The data in this table can be deleted after each calculation.
-The package does not delete it by default, but you can do so. **Recommendation:** Clear the table each time the system is put into maintenance mode.
-This is advised because there may be ongoing calculations that rely on data from this table, which could lead to incorrect computations.

 **Attributes:**
 - `id`: The unique identifier for the history record.
 - `commission_id`: Foreign key referencing the `Commission`.